mailjet/api-documentation/guides/_send-api.md

 Subject | At least 1 char, maximum length is 255 chars <br />**MANDATORY - MAX SUBJECTS: 1** Text-part | Provides the Text part of the message<br />Mandatory if the HTML param is not specified<br />**MANDATORY IF NO HTML - MAX PARTS: 1**
 Html-part | Provides the HTML part of the message<br />Mandatory if the text param is not specified<br />**MANDATORY IF NO TEXT - MAX PARTS: 1**
 Mj-TemplateID | The Template ID or Name to use as this email content.
-Overrides the HTML/Text parts if any.**MANDATORY IF NO HTML/TEXT - MAX TEMPLATEID: 1**
+Overrides the HTML/Text parts if any.<br />**MANDATORY IF NO HTML/TEXT - MAX TEMPLATEID: 1**
 Attachments | Attach files automatically to this Email<br />Sum of all attachments, including inline may not exceed 15 MB total<br />Sample: [{"Content-type": "MIME TYPE", "Filename": "FILENAME.EXT", "content":"BASE64 ENCODED CONTENT"}]
 Inline_attachments | Attach a file for inline use via <code>cid:FILENAME.EXT</code><br />Sum of all attachements, including inline may not exceed 15 MB total<br />Sample: [{"Content-type": "MIME TYPE", "Filename": "FILENAME.EXT", "content":"BASE64 ENCODED CONTENT"}]
 Mj-prio | Manage message processing priority inside your account (API key) scheduling queue.<br />Default is <code>2</code> as in the SMTP submission.<br />Equivalent of using <code>X-Mailjet-Prio</code> header through SMTP<br /><a href="https://app.mailjet.com/docs/email-priority-management" target="_blank">More information</a>